This post comes to us from blog.FreePeople.com beauty contributor, Allie White.

 Expeller-pressed means the coconut oil is extracted via machine, and at a higher temperature than cold pressed oil.
 Because of this higher temperature, it’s not as nutrient-dense, and also has a nutty flavor and smell.

 If you’re holding a jar that doesn’t use either of these terms, and instead just says it’s been processed…run.
 It’s probably made from copra, and like Lauder said, isn’t something you want anywhere near your body.

 If you’re buying coconut oil for self-care purposes, your best bet is to opt for something that’s raw, cold-pressed and organic.
 This combination is the best for you, contains the most beneficial ingredients and does the least amount of harm to the harvest area.

 If you’re looking for something to cook with, stick to raw and organic coconut oil, but expeller-pressed is fine, as this process leads to a higher smoke point.

 Anything else on that label?
 Any phrases or terms you don’t understand or aren’t listed above?
-Do not pass go, do not collect $200, do not put that coconut oil anywhere near your skin or mouth or food.
+Do not pass go, do not collect $200, and do not put that coconut oil anywhere near your skin or mouth or food.